rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/3-speakers.md

 nav: true
 ---

+# Symposium
-The workshop will have several 30 minute invited presentations from the below speakers.
-Following the presentations, there will be a panel discussion focusing on "Challenges and opportunities in leveraging machine learning techniques to further sustainable and intensified agriculture".
+### Challenges and opportunities in leveraging machine learning techniques to further sustainable and intensified agriculture

+**9/1/2020, 11am-2pm MDT**

+The 2020 SCINet Geospatial Workshop concludes with a symposium showcasing four invited speakers, each giving a 30-minute presentation on how they use machine learning for agricultural research.

+Following the presentations, a panel discussion will address the following questions as well as questions from the audience:
+- panel question coming soon
+- panel question coming soon
+- panel question coming soon

+# Invited Speakers

 {% capture text %}### Dr. Matthew Jones from the University of Montana{% endcapture %}
 {% include alert.md text=text color=secondary %}